Nesvilab/FragPipe/README.md

 ## Download
 Download precompiled binaries from the [Releases](https://github.com/Nesvilab/FragPipe/releases/) section of this repository.

-The latest release is FragPipe v.9 (02/22/2019).
+MSFragger binary needs to be downloaded separately, there is a link in the user interface that will take you to the right web page.

-You will need to download MSFragger separately as described on the [MSFragger website](https://msfragger.nesvilab.org/).
+You can find detailed instructions on the [MSFragger website](https://msfragger.nesvilab.org/) as well.

 ## Documentation
 We are currently working on creating Tutorials for most commonly used workflows supported in FragPipe.